jbracke26/NMH-Weekend-Explorer/README.md

 6. Install dependencies: `pip install -r requirements.txt`

-7. Create or populate `.env` file with your keys in thise style:
+7. Create or populate `.env` file with your keys in this style:

    GOOGLE_CLIENT_ID=...
    GOOGLE_CLIENT_SECRET=...